insraq/insraq.github.com/_posts/2022-1-10-industry-idle-netcode.md

 Docker -> WSL2 VM -> Windows -> Router
 ```

-I've followed [this instruction](https://www.williamjbowman.com/blog/2020/04/25/running-a-public-server-from-wsl-2/) to expose the service on the public Internet (yes, you need to do all these steps, don't skip any of them!)
+I've followed [this instruction](https://www.williamjbowman.com/blog/2020/04/25/running-a-public-server-from-wsl-2/) to expose the service on the public Internet (yes, you need to do all these steps, don't skip any of them!).
+Going through all these layers definitely adds some overhead - which is why I didn't run WSL2 for my game server.
+However, these development services are not performance critical and essentially I am the only one using it so I feel this is an acceptable trade-off.

 With WSL2, I've also added a cron job (say goodbye to Task Scheduler) that does production data backup as well.